garrandall/popular-music-data/tracks/white-tee-s-dem-franchize-boyz.md

 Oh I think they like me or they like the diamonds cause they shine so brightly Yeah u know I how I be under my tee it the wifey
 I got that thang tucked tightly
-For them niggas who think im soft nigga come and try me They going to find your body
+For them niggas who think I'm soft nigga come and try me They going to find your body
 White tees in the club and while we drinking on bacardi Fuck throwbacks white tees in party